bswhitneyWM/Data410-Project4/index.md

 Light Gradient Boosted Machine, or LightGBM for short, is an open gradient boosting framework for machine learning.

+Another resource with a clear and in-depth explanation can be found [here](https://www.geeksforgeeks.org/lightgbm-light-gradient-boosting-machine/#:~:text=LightGBM%20is%20a%20gradient%20boosting,model%20and%20reduces%20memory%20usage.&text=Gradient%2Dbased%20One%20Side%20Sampling%20Technique%20for%20LightGBM%3A,the%20computation%20of%20information%20gain.).

 ## Application

 Similar to the Boosted Regressions conducted above, I did a corssvalidation with 5 splits to measure the effectiveness of the LightGBM algorithm for predicting the compressive strength of concrete.
 I measured both the MSE and MAE and recorded the crossvalidated means at the end.